ZalankaaHUN/work_1/SETUP.md

 This adds one serverless function (`/api/review-submission.js`) that runs on Vercel.
-It sits between the "Start a project" form and your inbox: every submission gets reviewed by gpt-4o-mini (summary, missing info, plan fit, draft reply) before the email reaches hello@webstrakt.com.
+It sits between the "Start a project" form and your inbox: every submission gets reviewed by Gemini (summary, missing info, plan fit, draft reply) before the email reaches hello@webstrakt.com.

 ## What changed